gregputhota/py-anyencoder/README.rst

 Features
 --------
-* Developed on Python 3.7 (and requires 3.7+, sorry not sorry)
+* Developed on Python 3.7 (and requires 3.7+, sorry not sorry.)
-* Tested-ish with ~90% code coverage
+* Tested-ish with ~90% code coverage.
-* You can create as many custom encoders as you want (as long as the number you want is 128 or less.)
+* You can create as many custom encoders as you want (as long as the number of encoders you want is 128 or less.)
 * Types are associated with encoders via a registry or direct object inspection.